-The university shall strive to reduce the consumption of paper products and disposable supplies, and increase our recycling rate consistent with the goals established in the Virginia Tech Climate Action Commitment.
-The Facilities Department has overall responsibility for recycling and trash collection and will develop and implement a comprehensive waste management plan (CWMP).
+The university shall strive to reduce the consumption of paper products and disposable supplies, and increase its recycling rate consistent with the goals established in the Virginia Tech Climate Action Commitment.
+The Division of Campus Planning, Infrastructure, and Facilities has overall responsibility for recycling and trash collection and will develop and implement a comprehensive waste management plan (CWMP).
 Surplus Property has responsibility for the collection, redistribution, and sale of excess university property.
 Environmental Health and Safety has responsibility for the recycling of non-functional electronic waste and any hazardous materials.
 Specific recommendations include: